-MA-20 Housing Market Analysis: Condition of Housing - 91.210(a)
+MA-20 Housing Market Analysis: Condition of Housing - 91.210(a) Introduction

-Housing costs are one part of the housing picture, but not the only part.
-The condition of existing housing is another area of interest and worthy of further analysis.
-Whether homes need rehabilitation, still include lead-based paint, lack sufficient elements like plumbing or kitchen facilities, or other hazards, having such complete understanding of the existing housing stock helps to determine needed levels of investment or services for Boise residents.
+Housing costs are one part of the housing picture, but do not represent the whole of issue.
+The condition of existing housing is another area of interest worthy of further analysis.
+Whether homes need rehabilitation, still include lead-based paint, lack sufficient elements like plumbing or kitchen facilities, or pose other hazards, having a complete understanding of the existing housing stock helps to determine necessary investments or services for Boise residents.
 The following information provides an analysis of the condition of housing units in Boise.
-HUD calculates the number of occupied housing units with one or more "selected conditions" by tenure.
+HUD calculates the number of occupied housing units having one or more "selected conditions" by tenure.
 These conditions include: